“Bizarre” is a pretty good word to describe the book of Revelation.

 What is confirmed is that the Spirit is alive and well and still speaking to and within the Church.

 And what about the church?

-What does the Revelation reveal about the church?
+So what does the Revelation reveal about the church?
 Here is what John the Revelator saw:

 The Letter to the Seven Churches is a pastoral letter from John revealing his vision from Jesus Christ.
 The vision was given to this prophet in order to encourage discouraged, confused Christians and to reassure them of God’s sovereignty and care.